Things to do in Barcelona in September

 Join Catalan National Day

-Taking into account that Catalans have been able to demonstrate through all our coastline in 2013 and to create a giant V in Barcelona in 2014 (the picture is a tiny part of it), nobody knows what we can on our National Day, the 11th of September.
-So, one of the things to do in Barcelona in September is to watch the locals and join us in our political demonstrations, either on the Spanish or on the Catalan side.
+One of the things to do in Barcelona in September is to watch the locals and join us in our political demonstrations on their National day, which happens on September, 11th, either on the Spanish or on the Catalan side.
 Not the typical tourist thing, but everyone is going to be really friendly with you just to explain their cause and getting an international ally.

 Celebrate Rosh Hashaná

-The city has a small Jewish legacy, so taking into account that Rosh Hashaná (Jewish new year) is celebrated on the 14th, one of the things to do in Barcelona in September would be a visit to the Call (the ancient Jewish neighbourhood, inside the Gòtic quarter) and to the former synagogue.
+The city of Barcelona has a small Jewish legacy, so taking into account that Rosh Hashaná, which is the Jewish new year, is celebrated on the 29th this year, one of the things to do in Barcelona in September would be a visit to El Call, the ancient Jewish neighbourhood, located inside the Gòtic quarter, and to the former synagogue.

-Getting to the Call is not easy as medieval streets are tricky.
-However, just try this advise: once your are in Sant Jaume Square, face the Generalitat (the one with Saint George’s Statue) and head up through the street at its left and then turn again to the left.
+Getting to El Call is not easy as medieval streets are tricky.
+However, just try this advise: once your are in Sant Jaume Square, face the Generalitat, the one with Saint George’s Statue, and head up through the street at its left and then turn again to the left.